West Point Conduct Investigation

 April 3, 2022

-West Point Conduct Investigation.
+What is a West Point Conduct Investigation?

 A West Point Conduct Investigation is governed by USCC Reg 351-1 (not available to the public).
 These "investigations" are convened after a Cadet has been determined to be deficient in his/her conduct and remediation efforts have either failed or are not considered appropriate.
 A Conduct Investigation is different from an Article 10 Board, Standard Misconduct Hearing, and Formal Misconduct Hearing.
 A Cadet may be found to be deficient in conduct for the following reasons (not all-inclusive):